 Are you suffering from depression, forgetting or repeating yourself?

-For those interested in fighting against losing their mental faculties, there is a great news!
+For those interested in fighting against losing their mental faculties, there is a piece of great news!

 Memory test was performed before and after the study, and the researchers found that in the control (stretching) group, cognitive function continued to decline.